-One consideration I suggest, is that finding a book in our birth year is specific enough, that their page number shouldn’t matter.
-J.G. allows switching to a relative’s birth year if we don’t have literature in ours, so it follows that securing even small books in our own, answers the mission more accurately.
-I’m speaking of the whole prize tally, the overall description.
-We do list all of our books of any size, outside the grand prize draw.
+I suggest that finding books in our birth year is amply specific.
+J.G. allows switching to a relative’s birth year if we don’t have literature in ours.
+It follows that securing even small books in our own, answers the mission accurately.
+I have been retrieving more voluminous books from my collection, to guarantee fulfilling the wonderful prize criteria, in the meantime.

 Here are the ones I have on hand!
-Please visit again, for replies to comments, that I assure you are quite immediate and for review links I add, to finished books.
-All of my reviews can be found in an alphabetized menu at the top of my blog.
+Please visit for replies to comments, that I assure you are immediate and for review links added.
+All of my reviews can be found in an alphabetized menu atop my blog.

 “Surfacing” Margaret Atwood 1972